MoiraeSoftware/myriad/docs/content/tutorials/configuration.md

 ```

-The configuration key is "fields", if we now look at the `myriad.toml` file:
+The configuration key is "fields", if we now look at the `myriad.toml` file it looks like this:

 ```toml
 [fields]